Aureliusf/nixOS-n8n/readme.md

 TBD will transfer from docker to running directly with npx.

+To have run the container, it pretty much worked right away. n8n needs SSL certificates to work properly, other than that I used the docker compose on the docs changing a couple details and importing the DB secrets from an .env file
 # nixOS

 [nixOS](https://nixos.wiki/) is a Linux distribution based on the nix package manager that uses an immutable design and an atomic update model.